 The talented actress Daphne Pollard was born Daphne Trott at 56 Kerr Street, Fitzroy, Melbourne, in October 1891 to Walter and Annie (nee Daniels).
 She was one of those rare gifts to the stage – she could sing and dance and became an expert in slapstick – the physical comedy so popular at the start of the twentieth century.
 Standing less than 1.40 metres tall (or 4 foot eight inches as she claimed) as an adult, she was on stage from the age of six.
 She was a good-looking child performer, with great confidence for her age.
 She was to become the star attraction of the Pollard Lilliputian Opera Company, an Australian troupe (or more accurately – series of troupes) featuring talented children often from inner Melbourne suburbs, who took on the adult roles in musical comedies.
 However, Gillian Arrighi and other researchers have also reminded us that the musical comedies performed by Pollard’s, such as their perennial favourite, “A Gaiety Girl,” were suggestive, with a plot preoccupied with sexual relationships – or “playful gambolling on the verge of indecency” as Edwardian theatre critic William Archer wrote (see Arrighi p.154).

 Above: Cheong, Ying.
-Portrait of Daphne Pollard, Shanghai, China, ca. 1910.
+Portrait of Daphne Pollard, Shanghai, China, ca. 1901-1905.
 Source -National library of Australia.
-It is more likely the photo was taken between during one of the Pollard Company tours between 1901 and 1905 (see below).
+It is likely the photo was taken between during one of the Pollard Company tours between 1901 and 1905 (see below).

 “Lovers are silly young things you know